Time to read: 13 min

-One of the most common methods to manage power dissipation is through the use of a heat sink.
+One of the most common methods to manage power dissipation is to use a heat sink.
+A heat sink is a substance or device that absorbs or dissipates especially unwanted heat from a process or an electronic device.
 Heat sinks are used on a broad range of electronics, ranging from CPUs to motor drivers.

 The ambient temperature is room temperature for open electronics that are indoors but may be higher for projects that are enclosed with other heat-generating devices.
 It will be even higher than that if a heat-generating device is located outside, in the hot summer sun.

 The thermal resistance is a value that defines the amount of temperature rise per watt of power dissipation within the component.
 If we look in the datasheet for the L298, we can see that the thermal resistance from the junction to ambient is 35 ˚C/W. That means that for each watt of energy dissipated, the chip will raise in temperature by 35 degrees.